Auralise/Portfolio/README.md

 # Portfolio

 ## Purpose
-This is a website to catalog and record my skills as a web developer as well as showcase my other projects done previously and in the future.
+This is a website to catalog my skills as a web developer as they grow.
+It will also showcase other projects done both previously and in the future.

 ## Built With
 - HTML5